bpptkg/bpptkg-richter/docs/contributing.rst

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method to the owners or maintainers of this repository before making a change.
-It is recommended to create a seperate branch and propose a change via merge request.
+It is recommended to create a separate branch and propose a change via merge request.

 Here are some ways you can contribute:

-* by using alpha, beta, and prerelease versions
+* by using alpha, beta, and pre-release versions
 * by reporting bugs and issues
 * by suggesting new features
 * by refactoring code